AdamSobieski/Planning/README.md

 New techniques for modeling planning domains and problems can be explored such that these new techniques and representations transpile to existing formats such as [PDDL](https://en.wikipedia.org/wiki/PDDL).
 One could transpile to PDDL from [source code](https://en.wikipedia.org/wiki/Source_code), [abstract-syntax trees](https://en.wikipedia.org/wiki/Abstract_syntax_tree), [.NET](https://en.wikipedia.org/wiki/.NET_Framework) [assemblies](https://en.wikipedia.org/wiki/Assembly_(CLI)), or [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) [JARs](https://en.wikipedia.org/wiki/JAR_(file_format)).

-Advantages of representing planning domains and problems in .NET assemblies or Java JARs include that multiple new languages could be compiled to these formats while PDDL would be one key language to be decompiled from these.
+Advantages of representing planning domains and problems in .NET assemblies and/or Java JARs include that multiple new languages could be compiled to these formats while PDDL would be one key language to be decompiled from these.

 How should planning domain and problem definitions be represented in .NET assemblies and/or Java JARs?